CTOpenData/data-sharing-playbook/index.md

 home: true
 weight: 0
 ---

+The Data Sharing Playbook is a resource for those navigating the data sharing process in Connecticut state government.
+The playbook presents strategies for enabling data sharing, making data requests, responding to requests, and transferring and linking data.

 ## Data sharing in Connecticut

 Sharing and integrating data from multiple state agencies can improve program administration, policy analysis, and performance management.
 Leveraging data from multiple systems can enable a whole-person perspective on data and enhance the ability to to use data to inform decision-making.